j3din00b/glab/docs/source/release/create.md

   ]'

 # [EXPERIMENTAL] Create a release and publish it to the GitLab CI/CD catalog
+# Requires the feature flag `ci_release_cli_catalog_publish_option` to be enabled
+# for this project in your GitLab instance.
+Do NOT run this manually.
+Use it as part
-# This command should NOT be run manually, but rather as part of a CI/CD pipeline with the "release" keyword.
+# of a CI/CD pipeline with the "release" keyword:
-# The API endpoint accepts only "CI_JOB_TOKEN" as the authentication token.
+#
-# This command retrieves components from the current repository by searching for `yml` files
+# - It retrieves components from the current repository by searching for
-# within the "templates" directory and its subdirectories.
+#   `yml` files within the "templates" directory and its subdirectories.
-# This flag will not work if the feature flag `ci_release_cli_catalog_publish_option` is not enabled
+# - It fails if the feature flag `ci_release_cli_catalog_publish_option`
-# for the project in the GitLab instance.
+#   is not enabled for this project in your GitLab instance.

-# Components can be defined;
+# Components can be defined:

 # - In single files ending in `.yml` for each component, like `templates/secret-detection.yml`.
-# - In sub-directories containing `template.yml` files as entry points,
+# - In subdirectories containing `template.yml` files as entry points,
 #   for components that bundle together multiple related files.
 For example,
 #   `templates/secret-detection/template.yml`.

 $ glab release create v1.0.1 --publish-to-catalog

 ```